input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

    the sidechain where sidechain nodes determine the sidechain recipient from the redeemer `LockBoxValidatorRedeemer`.

-   Note sidechain nodes determine how many tokens to mint in the sidechain by letting `ki` denote the number of `MCToken`s in the consumed `LockBoxValidator` transaction input uniquely identified by the `LockBoxOracleMintingPolicy` NFT, and letting `ko` denote the the number of
+   Note that sidechain nodes determine how many tokens to mint in the sidechain by letting `ki` denote the number of `MCToken`s in the consumed `LockBoxValidator` transaction input uniquely identified by the `LockBoxOracleMintingPolicy` NFT, and letting `ko` denote the the number of